 According to OSHA, falls from portable ladders (step, straight, combination and extension) are one of the leading causes of occupational fatalities and injuries.
 I have seen too many ladder injuries in 2016 that have been completely preventable if good ladder safety was executed.
 There’s no doubt that the opportunity is there to reduce ladder injuries.
 Is a ladder injury going to happen to one of your employees in 2017?
 Or are you going to take some simple steps to make sure that doesn’t happen?

-Information about the Author: Before coming to Insurance Associates, a Marsh & McLennan Agency LLC Company, BJ spent twelve years working for several property and casualty insurance companies with four years in management.
+Information about the Author: Before coming to Marsh & McLennan Agency, known locally as Insurance Associates Company, BJ spent twelve years working for several property and casualty insurance companies with four years in management.
 He completed his studies through The Institutes and earned the prestigious Chartered Property & Casualty Underwriter (CPCU) designation in 2012.
 Recently BJ graduated at the gold level from ABC of Metro Washington’s Leadership Development Program.
-At Insurance Associates, a Marsh & McLennan Agency LLC Company, BJ is first and foremost an advocate for our clients.
+At Marsh & McLennan Agency, known locally as Insurance Associates Company, BJ is first and foremost an advocate for our clients.
 Whether it’s helping a client to lower their experience mod or using his expertise to get a claim paid for a client, he is always available to help a client with any of their claims needs.
 In his free time BJ is most likely to be found on the golf course or spending time with his two cats.